gyx8899/blog/full-stack/checklist/Tricks.md

 }
 ```

 ### JS

 ```javascript
 // NodeList to array [].slice.call(document.querySelectorAll('div'));
 Array.prototype.slice.call(document.querySelectorAll('div'));
 ```

-#### Do not call Object.prototype methods directly, such as hasOwnProperty, propertyIsEnumerable, and isPrototypeOf.
+#### Do not call Object.prototype methods directly, such as hasOwnProperty, propertyIsEnumerable, and isPrototypeOf

 > Why?
 These methods may be shadowed by properties on the object in question - consider { hasOwnProperty: false } - or, the object may be a null object (Object.create(null)).